bhardwajkonark/BackdropEngine/TASKS.md

-# Project Task List: React Webcam Background Switcher (Core, UI-Agnostic)
+# Project Task List: BackdropEngine (Core, UI-Agnostic)

 A detailed breakdown of tasks for building a reusable, UI-agnostic webcam background switcher package for React/Next.js.